 2. When you travel in small groups, you are much more likely to interact with local people.
 Large bus tours understandably send the natives running for the hills, but many are quite willing to engage in conversation with a lone traveler or two.
 By getting to know the people, you come to understand the culture, and get a more accurate picture of what a place is really like

 3. You get to choose the company you keep.
 Whether it’s friends or family, you know these people, and (hopefully) know what to expect from them.
 Traveling together can, if done right, be the basis of memories that will last a lifetime.

-Ireland’s climate is mild, and unless you’re one who melts in the rain (don’t go to Ireland if this is the case) you should have an enjoyable trip anytime of the year.
+Southern Ireland’s climate is mild, and unless you’re one who melts in the rain (don’t go to Southern Ireland if this is the case) you should have an enjoyable trip any time of the year.

 To Drive, Cons:

-1. While spending time in Ireland, I overheard one of the locals discussing out-of -town drivers.
+1. While spending time in Southern Ireland, I overheard one of the locals discussing out-of-town drivers.
 “You can spot them a mile away,” he said, ” weaving down the middle of the road, with a crumpled map in one hand, and Rosary beads clutched in the other.”

 The art of driving on the left is a skill more easily acquired by some than others.
 Needless to say, the complications spiral off the chart if you’ve tried to save money (approximately $16 dollars a day) by renting a car with standard transmission.
 Even the most adaptable drivers have an adrenalin jolt or two in the beginning.
 So keep in mind, that this may not be the most relaxing way to go.

 2. A driver is also at a disadvantage when it comes to sightseeing.
 While others are gasping at the scenery, you are required to keep your eyes on the road.
 Also, you’ll need to be on the lookout for unexpected roadside impediments – wandering flocks of sheep for example.